NAdamWillard/Rockbuster_Analysis/README.md

 # Rockbuster_analysis
-This is a collection of SQL queries used to analyze the Rockbuster database as part of the CareerFoundry Data Analytics bootcamp.
+This is a project demonstrating the use of SQL to analyze the Rockbuster database as part of the CareerFoundry Data Analytics bootcamp.

 ## Objective